jackmaden/philosophybreak/src/pages/articles/hannah-arendt-on-the-human-condition-productivity-will-replace-meaning/index.md

 Unlike labor and work, action is not governed by necessity or instrumental calculation, but by freedom and plurality.
 It’s where we appear before one another as equals to discuss, deliberate, and instigate something unprecedented in the public­ realm – the consequences of which we cannot fully predict or control.

 Whether it leads to a new political institution, the advancement of a fresh idea, or simply a local initiative among neighbours, action introduces novelty into the web of human relationships.
-We don’t just subsist in the world, and we don’t merely shape it with artefacts: through action we _announce who we are._ It is via action that the world is not just constructed, but _changed:_ action brings meaning to the human world.
+We don’t just subsist in the world, and we don’t merely shape it with artifacts: through action we _announce who we are._ It is via action that the world is not just constructed, but _changed:_ action brings meaning to the human world.

 ## Work is degrading into labor, and action is degrading into work